kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/patchesStrategicMerge/_index.md

 A patch can refer to a resource by any of its previous names or kinds.
 For example, if a resource has gone through name-prefix transformations, it can refer to the resource by its current name, original name, or any intermediate name that it had.

+## Patching custom resources

+Strategic merge patches may require additional configuration via [openapi](../openapi) field to work as expected with custom resources.
+For example, if a resource uses a merge key other than `name` or needs a list to be merged rather than replaced, Kustomize needs openapi information informing it about this.